 In these instances, as a condition of remaining in the Program, eligible homeowners will be offered relocation to a suitable home outside the floodplain using Program assistance.
-The Program will acquire the original damaged property and provide the applicant a credit equal to the post-storms appraised value of the home on a forgivable loan for the replacement property they intend to relocate.
+The Program will acquire the original damaged property and provide the applicant a credit equal to the post-storms appraised value of the home on a deferred forgivable lien and promissory note for the replacement property they intend to relocate.
 The post-storms appraised value of the home will be reduced by any duplication of benefits received by the applicant.
 However, duplication of benefits will never reduce an applicant's available credit below the land value of the original parcel.

-If the replacement property requires rehabilitation to ensure a safe and sanitary condition for occupancy, the Program will provide rehabilitation activities in accordance with the
+If the replacement property requires repair to ensure a safe and sanitary condition for occupancy, the Program will provide repairing activities in accordance with the repairing standards of the Program, addressed above, not to exceed \$60,000 or 50% of the current assessed value of the home, whichever is less.